HOME

 Wilfred Patrick Francis (Paddy “Treacle”) Treacy, DSO, SL 420312, Service No. 37617 (d.
 20th April 1941)

-He died in the Battle of Britain and was one of fourteen Irishmen who were pilots in WWII.
+Paddy Treacy, of Dublin, died in the Battle of Britain and was one of fourteen Irishmen who were pilots in WWII.
 He had 5 (2+3) ‘kills’ (official 3.33)

-Paddy Treacy became Squadron Leader of 242 Squadron seeing combat 1st and 5th April 1941.
+Paddy Treacy became acting Squadron Leader of 242 Squadron seeing combat 1st and 5th April 1941.
 The Hurricanes of 242 Squadron flew from Martlesham Heath to the Stapleford Tawney airfield on the 9th April 1941.
 On the squadron's first operation out of Stapleford (20th April) three Hurricanes collided in cloud over the Channel after finding themselves suddenly under attack from German fighters.
 The pilots drowned when their Hurricanes crashed into the sea, one of whom was Sq Ldr Treacy.

 Buried: Boulogne-sur-Mer, France.
 Plot 11.
 Row A. Grave 17.